-I usually advise the business owners such as a Director of a CC community, but you are asking what should the CC tutor (i.e. the worker classified as an independent contractor) do if she thinks she is misclassified and should be treated as an employee.
+So what should a tutor (i.e. the worker classified as an independent contractor) do if she thinks she is misclassified and should be treated as an employee.

-1. Always report in full ALL your earned income received from CC on your tax return, even if you do not receive a 1099-MISC or W-2.
+1. Always report in full ALL your earned income received from the homeschool program on your tax return, even if you do not receive a 1099-NEC or W-2.

-2. Discuss your classification with your CC Director.
+2. Discuss your classification with the person who hired you, probably the owner of the homeschool program or a board officer such as the Treasurer.
 Express your concern for her potential liability if she is misclassifying workers.
 Tell her about this IRS website and my book Paying Workers in a Homeschool Organization.
-I also offer a service for business owners like CC Directors or nonprofit leaders to help them correctly classify and compensate their workers.

-Most important is for you to follow #1: Report all your earned income on your tax return even if you do not receive a 1099-MISC from your CC Director.
+Most important is for you to follow #1: Report all your earned income on your tax return even if you do not receive a 1099-NEC from the homeschool program owner.